WICG/view-transitions/explainer.md

 At this stage, Page-B identifies elements on its own page to be involved in the transition.
 This happens in the same way as the offering phase with one difference: The images and styles from Page-B will be updated if the underlying page updates.
 This means things like animated gifs will play, rather than being frozen on whatever frame they were on when they were captured.

 The developer can associate particular elements from Page-A to elements from Page-B. This would usually be done if they're equivalent.
 In this case, the headers, share buttons, and roots are equivalent.
-When this happens, the image from the Page-B element is added to the same image wrapper:
+When this happens, the state from the Page-B element is added to the same states wrapper:

 ```
 transition element
-└─ image wrapper
+└─ states
+   ├─ state (Page-A)
-   ├─ image (Page-A)
+   │  ├─ image
+   │  └─ …child transition elements…
-   └─ image (Page-B)
+   └─ state (Page-B)
+      ├─ image
+      └─ …child transition elements…
 ```

-This allows for the container to be moved as one, while cross-fading the Page-A and Page-B content.
-The developer will also have access to the state of shared elements (from Page-A and Page-B) replicated on the container.
-This state depends on the capture mode (single image vs computed styles + content image).
+This allows for the container to be moved as one, while cross-fading the Page-A and Page-B states.
+The developer will also have access to the style state of offered elements (from Page-A and Page-B) replicated on the container.
+This style state depends on the capture mode (single image vs computed styles + content image).

 Transition elements don't need to be associated with another transition elements, which allows for transitions involving elements that are only in Page-A or only in Page-B.